21Ovi/Data-Analytics/README.md

 # Data-Analytics
-Analysis on data for practicing purpose
+Analysis on data for practice